 Study A3: Technology development

-This study refers to Module A, Study A3 in the original application.

 Introduction

 Following sub-study A1, an initial brief for the specification of the new DIALOG software was developed.
 This brief stipulated the following requirements:

 The software should run on a portable device, which clinicians can easily bring to home visits with patients, and can be shared and passed back and forth.